Lx32/NGPrimeClaim/README.md

 ## Contributing

 Feel free to fork this code or the original bash one (and solve the Metal Slug 4 or the King of Fighters 2003 problems).
+Also there is to implement Super Sidekicks II in this version because the original script is a lot different.

 ## License